ErikStenmark/snake/README.md

 # Snake

-A snake game that I coded as an challenge for myself to see if I was able to create a complete snake game without any help from tutorials, stackoverflow or any other forums.
+A overengineered snake game that I made as an challenge to complete a snake game without any tutorials, stackoverflow or any other help.
+Also used this project to familiarize myself with Electron and RTL.

 The game can be run in a electron shell with ```npm run dev```